mdsunivie/deeperwin/README.md

 - Optimizing wavefunctions for multiple nuclear geometries in parallel, while sharing neural network weights across these wavefunctions to speed-up optimization
 - Use pre-trained weights of a network to speed-up optimization for entirely new wavefunctions

 A detailed description of our method and the corresponding results can be found in our recent [arxiv publication](https://arxiv.org/pdf/2105.08351.pdf).
+Please cite

+Scherbela, M., Reisenhofer, R., Gerard, L., Marquetand, P., & Grohs, P. (2021).
+Solving the electronic Schr\" odinger equation for multiple nuclear geometries with weight-sharing deep neural networks. arXiv preprint arXiv:2105.08351.

-Please cite this paper, whenever you use any parts of DeepErwin.
+whenever you use any parts of DeepErwin.

 ## Getting Started